antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ## Building Bicep Templates 🏗️

-Create a new file `main.bicep` and past in the code below:
+Create a new file `main.bicep` and paste in the code below:
 ```
 param location string
 param storageName string